esper-io/console_docs/docs/devices-groups/group-apps.md

-To change the app state status of an app, enter its package name in the box and click Show, Hide, or Disable.
+To change the application state status of an application, enter its package name in the box and click Show, Hide, or Disable.